 العربية | বাংলা | 中文 | English | Français | Kreyòl Ayisyen | 한국어 | Русский | Español | اردو

-The 2016 Student Perception Survey was administered for formative purposes only, and not as a part of Advance, New York City’s system for teacher development and evaluation.
+The Student Perception Survey is being administered for formative purposes only, and not as a part of Advance, New York City’s system for teacher development and evaluation.

-This 2016 survey measured students' perceptions on teaching and learning in a particular class by asking a range of questions that focused on the following five scales:
+This survey is designed to measure students' perceptions on teaching and learning in a particular class by asking a range of questions that focused on the following five scales: